-Table 24 also shows that maize farmers in the study area face moderate technical challenge with mean and standard deviation of 2.1 and 0.7 respectively (X=2.1, SD=0.7).
+Table 24 also shows that maize farmers in the study area face moderate technical challenge with mean and standard deviation of 2.1 and 0.7 respectively (\overline{X} =2.1, SD=0.7).
 The most important technical challenges perceived by maize farmers to pose hindrance to the implementation of the PFJ programme were lack of awareness of the seed and fertilizer subsidy component of the PFJ, lack of adequate training by extension agent on the planting of subsidized seeds, lack of training by extension agent on how to apply the subsidized fertilizer supplied under the PFJ, lack of technical knowledge on fertilizer application in general and observation of planting distance.
-Some farmers face some problems in terms of how to apply fertilizers obtained from the intervention programme, not only that, some don't even observe cultural practices such as planting distance, number of seeds per hole just to mention few.
-Again, studies have shown that characteristic of a technology is another precondition factor that affect adoption of innovation.
-One important factor in determining technology adoption, for instance, is trialability, or the degree to which a potential user can test something out on a limited scale before adopting it fully (Doss, 2003).
-According to a study by (Adesina and Zinnah 1993), farmers' perceptions of the traits of the contemporary rice variety had a substantial impact on their choice to adopt it.
+The result was also consistent with a study by (Adesina and Zinnah 1993), who found out that farmers' perceptions of the traits of the contemporary rice variety had a substantial impact on their choice to adopt it.